se-for-sci/se-for-sci.github.io/content/week4/designpatt.md

 Type dispatch can be seen as an alternative to OOP, though it's often used in conjunction with it (unless you are in Julia).
-Type dispatch is a bit "non-Pythonic" in that it's a bit problematic with duck typing, but you can use it.
+Type dispatch is a bit "non-Pythonic" in that it's slightly problematic with duck typing, but you can use it.

 First we start with the "general" implementation; this will get called if none of the types match: